-I planted a few turnips in the hoop house and so am harvesting them for winter eating today.
-Turnips are one of the root crops that will happily be content in a cool place for months.
+I planted a bed of turnips and so I am harvesting them this week.
+I plan to sock away most of them for hearty winter eating.
+Turnips are one of the root crops that will be content in a cool place for months.
 I don’t have a root cellar, but Bryan has condescended to let me use a corner of his shop (which is unheated, but protected enough to not drop below freezing) in exchange for my spending an hour or two cleaning in there.
-You do what you have to do, eh?

-I’m going to let another writer help me with my post today, so I can make a few more jars of grape juice and perhaps some pesto for the freezer and also so I can clear out that corner of Bryan’s shop (ahem).
+I’m going to let another writer help me with my post today, so I can make a few more jars of grape juice and perhaps some pistou for the freezer.
+Also so I can clear out that corner of Bryan’s shop (ahem).

-These lovelies will stay perfectly good for months in cool storage . . . if they last that long . . . smile, lovelies!
+These lovelies will stay perfectly good for months in cool storage . . . if they last that long!

-If you have planted turnips, you cannot cook all of your harvest all at once-you would surely have a surplus of this crop.
+If you have planted turnips, you cannot cook all of your harvest all at once, so you might have a surplus of this crop.
 This calls for knowledge on how to properly store excess turnips so you can enjoy them at a later time.

-Once you are done picking all your turnips, remove all the green leafy parts of the root.
-The green would draw moisture away from the turnip itself.
-If you leave it on, the turnip would soon become dehydrated.
+Once you are done picking all your turnips, remove all the green leafy parts.
+The green will draw moisture away from the turnip itself, if left attached.